Felacc/stack-adt/README.md

 # stack-adt
-Implementation of a stack (the abstract data type) in Java.
+Implementations of a stack and a queue (the abstract data types) in Java.

+There are two implementations of the stack.
+One using an array and one using a linked-list.

 Assignment 3 of the ICS-124 (Algorithms and Data Structures) course at Camosun College.